-The Bush School of Government and Public Service was founded in 1997 under President George H. W. Bush's philosophy that "public service is a noble calling."
+The Bush School of Government & Public Service at Texas A&M University was founded in 1997 under President George H. W. Bush's philosophy that "public service is a noble calling".
 Since then, the Bush School has continued to reflect that notion in curriculum, research, and student experience and has become a leading public and international affairs graduate institution.

-The Bush School offers four graduate programs for students aspiring to careers in public service.
+The Bush School offers several graduate programs for students aspiring to careers in public service, broadly understood.
 Degrees in Public Service and Administration, International Affairs, and International Policy, as well as an online Executive Master in Public Service and Administration develop principled leaders for professional careers in public service.
 The Bush School also offers graduate certificates in Advanced International Affairs, Homeland Security, Nonprofit Management, and Public Management.
-The Bush School has joined with several Texas A&M departments to offer seven Bachelor's/Master's 5Year (3+2) Programs that allow students to enter the Bush School at the beginning of their fourth year and receive both their undergraduate and master's degrees in five years.
-The Bush School's vision to inspire excellence in the noble calling of public service will be greatly expanded with the opening of the Washington, DC, teaching site.
-Classes commence in early 2021, with the teaching site offering instruction toward the Master of International Policy (MIP) degree, a 30-credit-hour, non-thesis program.
+The Bush School has joined with several Texas A&M departments to offer seven Bachelor's/Master's 5-year (3+2) Programs that allow students to enter the Bush School at the beginning of their fourth year and receive both their undergraduate and master's degrees in five years.
+In the fall of 2022, the Bush School is expanding with the inclusion of Texas A&M's existing Department of Political Science, which grants Ph.D.'s, Master's degrees and bachelor's degrees.
+Both the Department of International Affairs and the Department of Public Service and Administration are also developing new undergraduate degrees at the College Station campus.

+The Bush School's vision to inspire excellence in the noble calling of public service has been greatly expanded with the opening of the Washington, DC teaching site.
+Classes commenced in January 2021, with the teaching site offering instruction toward the MIP degree, a 30-credit-hour, non-thesis program.
+In the fall of 2022, the teaching site is adding another graduate degree, the NSI.